Shifted Convolution $L$-Series Values for Elliptic Curves: Introduction

 \section{Introduction}

-The Modularity Theorem\cite{CON01} and Eichler-Shimura\cite{EICH57}\cite{SHI59} theory enable weight $2$ newforms for $\Gamma_0(N)$ with integral coefficients to be uniquely associated to every isogeny class of elliptic curves over $\QQ$.
-Within these results are explicit methods for constructing the $2$-dimensional complex lattice $\Lambda_E$ associated to an elliptic curve $E$ given a weight $2$ newform.
+The Modularity Theorem\cite{CON01} and Eichler-Shimura theory \cite{EICH57, SHI59} enable weight $2$ newforms for $\Gamma_0(N)$ with integral coefficients to be uniquely associated to isogeny classes of elliptic curves over $\QQ$.
+Within these results are explicit methods for constructing the $2$-dimensional complex lattice $\Lambda_E$ associated to an elliptic curve $E$, given a weight $2$ newform.

 Throughout the paper, fix the weight $2$ newform associated to an elliptic curve $E/\QQ$ as